pranavathome/RidgeLasso/README.md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@pranavathome] - feel free to contact me!

 <!-- You don't have to include all sections - just the one's relevant to your project -->